Filtrations on quantum cohomology via Morse-Bott-Floer Spectral Sequences: Explicit examples of spectral sequences

-that generates the kernel of the corresponding Cartan matrix $C_Q=2I-A_Q$ (where $A_Q$ is the adjacency matrix of $Q$).
-An example of these numbers $n_i$ for the graph $\widetilde{E_8}$ is given on \cref{E_8_imaginary_root}, and the others can be found in \cite[Fig.1.3]{Kir16}.
+the \textit{imaginary root} that generates the kernel of the corresponding Cartan matrix $C_Q.$ An example of these numbers $n_i$ for the graph $\widetilde{E_8}$ is given in \cref{E_8_imaginary_root}, and the others can be found in \cite[Fig.1.3]{Kir16}.

-The irreducible components of the core of $\MM_\Gamma$ form the base for its top-cohomology $H^2(\Core(\MM_\Gamma))\iso H^2(\MM_\Gamma),$ and are labeled by $Q^0,$ thus we have $H^2(\MM_\Gamma)=\k \la Q^0\ra.$ By direct comparison of \eqref{Filtrations_Toy_examples_Higgs} with the numbers $n_i$ from \eqref{imaginary root} we get (where $|V|$ denotes the dimension over $\k$): \begin{prop} Denoting by $\FF_k$ the $k$-th step of the filtration $\mathcal{F}^{\Fi}_{\lambda}$ of $H^2(\MM_\Gamma),$ we have
+The irreducible components of the core of $\MM_\Gamma$ form the base for its top-cohomology $H^2(\Core(\MM_\Gamma))\iso H^2(\MM_\Gamma),$ and are labeled by $Q^0,$ thus we have $H^2(\MM_\Gamma)=\k \la Q^0\ra.$ By direct comparison of \eqref{Filtrations_Toy_examples_Higgs} with the numbers $n_i$ from \eqref{imaginary root} we get (where $|V|$ denotes the dimension over $\k$): \begin{prop} Denoting by $\FF_k$ the $k$-th step of the filtration $\FF^{\Fi}_{\lambda}$ of $H^2(\MM_\Gamma),$ we have

 $\displaystyle |\FF_k| = \#\{i\in Q^0 \mid n_i \leq k\}.$ \end{prop}